Location: New York City

-Through study and hands-on practice, students are trained in the fundamental principles, techniques, and craft of broadcast journalism.
-This is accomplished through a combination of lecture, demonstration, in-class hands-on production, and the students’ own work.
-Students study under our worldclass faculty, whose work has been seen on platforms as diverse as ABC World News Tonightand NBC Nightly News, as well as Vice and the New York Times video website.
+Through study and hands-on practice, camp students are trained in the fundamental principles, techniques, and craft of broadcast journalism.
+This is accomplished through a combination of lecture, demonstration, hands-on production, and the students’ own work.
+Students study under our world-class faculty, whose work has been seen on local and national television as well as cable and digital platforms.

-Each student produces two projects, shot with single-camera set-ups and edited on Avid Media Composer.
+Each student produces two projects, shot with single-camera setups and edited on industry-standard editing software.
 This intensive workshop provides a strong introduction to necessary digital and journalism skills.
-Many of our graduates have gone on to further study or internships, which were greatly helped by the foundational skills they learned at the Academy.
+Many of our camp graduates have gone on to further study or internships, which were greatly helped by the foundational skills they learned at the Academy.

-As producers, students have to identify and make arrangements for their subjects, choose and secure locations, prepare equipment, arrange the preparation and set up of the locations, and make final technical checks.
-Student news producers are required to edit and deliver their projects for viewing and critiques.
-Projects to be completed are:
+As news producers, students have to identify and make arrangements for their subjects, choose and secure locations, prepare equipment, arrange the preparation and setup of the locations, and make final technical checks.
+Broadcast journalism campers will edit and deliver two final projects for viewing and critiques.
+Projects are:

-Each student produces a field report.
-In crews of two or three, each student directs, produces, writes, shoots, and edits a short field report of 30 seconds up to one minute.
+- Field Report: Each student produces a field report.
+In crews of two or three, each student directs, produces, writes, shoots, and edits a short field report of 30 seconds up to 1 minute.

-Each student produces and edits a single camera interview of one to two minutes.
+- The Interview: Each student produces and edits a single-camera interview of 1-2 minutes.
 Students are challenged to ask open-ended questions and to follow the conventions of the television interview.

-In this class, students learn the fundamental principles of newsgathering and digital production.
-Projects are introduced in the class and it is the venue in which they are viewed and critiqued.
-Topics covered include producing and directing single camera shoots, research, ethics, and broadcast standards.
+- Broadcast Journalism: In this class, students learn the fundamental principles of newsgathering and digital production.
+Projects are introduced, viewed, and critiqued.
+Topics covered include producing and directing single-camera shoots, research, ethics, and broadcast standards.

-Students learn nonlinear editing training with Avid Media Composer.
-Students are taught fundamental editing tools and techniques using this software.
+- Editing: Students learn fundamental editing tools and techniques for nonlinear editing with industry-standard software.
 Students edit their own digital projects and can supplement classes with individual consultations at the editing station.
 Students are taught concepts of editing nonfiction material, both practical and aesthetic.